GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 ## Python Validation

 My Python Code was directly checked for errors inside the terminal using the command ``` python3 -m flake8 ```.
 I am happy with flake8 report as the vast majority of these errors reported are lines to long on auto generated files, and changing these could harm the files for migrations, so i opted to leave these alone.
+I experienced this with trying to format my settings.py file, I tried to condense the line lenght of the **AUTH_PASSWORD_VALIDATORS** to less than 79 characters. when I did this, I noticed it caused some errors with the deployed website.
+So I reverted it back to what it was before.
 The remaining files that have been flagged with errors are import errors not being tracked, where a import cannot be found unless tests are running.

 ### PEP* Validator using Flake8